Naira0/cxx-data-formats/readme.md

 # cxx data formats

-i got bored and wrote a json parser in C++ so i thought i make a repository for any future parsers i write for stuff similar to json.
+I got bored and wrote a json parser in C++ so i thought i make a repository for any future parsers i write for stuff similar to json.

-i packaged it with my fmt lib for convenience.
+I packaged it with my fmt lib for convenience.

 ## JSON api
 ### parser usage